 Château La Tour Carnet

 If you want to feel like you’re staying in a real castle, this is your best option.
 Château La Tour Carnet is a famous winery located in one of Médoc’s oldest estates, a former medieval fortress.
-The amazing room decorations and the setting in a 12th century castle is an experience like no other in the Medoc area.
+The chateau’s room decoration highly contributes to the amazing experience.
 There are only two rooms in the chateau so it’s almost private.
-The stay here is not cheap but its truly exceptional!
+The stay here is not cheap but it’s truly exceptional!

 Book it here

 This is a simple and more affordable place if you want to stay in a wine chateau.
 The rooms are comfortable and clean and you get a nice breakfast in the morning.
 And you even get a gift bottle as a gift 🙂